 But for these teachers to effectively transfer their newly developed skills from our training programme to the classroom, a quality learning environment is critical.
 Teacher training and a supportive environment work hand-in-hand; both are needed for learning to thrive.

 We refurbish classrooms and provide resources to create a safe and stimulating learning environment, one that is suited to the local culture and that will support high-quality teaching.
-Classrooms are developed from dirt floors to carpet, from sitting on wooden pallets to having desks, from a single chalk board to access to crayons, paper and books.
+Classrooms are developed from dirt floors to carpet, from wooden pallets for seats to having desks, from a single chalk board to access to crayons, paper and books.

 When a school fully participates in our programme, the results can be remarkable.
 Classrooms are clean and tidy, resources are cared for, and the children enjoy their lessons.
 As a result, attendance improves and the school runs much more smoothly.

 Our early childhood and school support projects are the first steps to bringing about long-term change for the children of rural Nepal.

 Where we work & project selection

 Our headquarters are in rural Sindhupalchok District at Sangachok Nursery, three hours north of Kathmandu.
 We recently expanded to the very needy districts of Syangja and Nuwakot.
 We are currently working in 75 classrooms, in 26 schools across these three districts.